h01ger/piuparts/README.txt

 piuparts installation from svn source
 -------------------------------------
-* sudo apt-get install apt python debootstrap lsof lsb-release python-debian
+* sudo apt-get install apt python debootstrap lsof lsb-release python-debian make dpkg-dev docbook2x python-support docbook-xml asciidoc
+* you need a webserver too, if you run the master
-* Copy 'svn:/svn.debian.org/svn/piuparts/piatti/home/piupartss/bin/update-piuparts-setup' on the host and run it.
+* Copy 'svn://svn.debian.org/svn/piuparts/piatti/home/piupartss/bin/update-piuparts-setup' on the host and run it.
 It assumes you want to set it up in '/org/piuparts.debian.org' and does all further svn checkouts as well as source code installation.
 It needs the piupartss and piupartsm user set up as described below, though.
+* sudo ln -s /org/piuparts.debian.org/etc/ /etc/piuparts

 Apache configuration
 --------------------